helloanoop/kgraph/readme.md

-# hypergrah
+# krgrah
-Notetaking app that works on top of a local folder of yml files
+A Graph based notetaking app that works on top of a local folder of yml files

 ## 👨‍💻 status
 The project is still under active development.

-### Copy
-A note taking app that helps you think better.
+To stay notified when the app is ready for public use, please signup for my [newsletter](https://www.getrevue.co/profile/anoop)